openshift/installer/Documentation/install/rhel/installing-workers.md

 ### Enable "extras" repo

 Once basic installation of a host is complete, ensure that the additional Red Hat Enterprise Linux repository `extras` is included.
-For users of `subscription-manager` this can completed with the command:
+Use `subscription-manager` to include the repo:

 ```
 $ subscription-manager repos --enable=rhel-7-server-extras-rpms
 ```

-For users not leveraging subscription-manager, ensure that the correct URL for the mirror of extras that is to be used is placed in the corresponding file in `/etc/yum.repos.d` and set to `enabled`.
+If `subscription-manager` is not in use, ensure that the correct URL for the mirror of extras that is to be used is placed in the corresponding file in `/etc/yum.repos.d` and set to `enabled`.

 ### Install the `tectonic-release` RPM